The Real Enemy of Intimacy

 We don’t decide to never plan another date night, we just decide to plan the next one soon.

-We put off investing in our relationship the same way we put off preparing for retirement, scheduling our annual physical, or booking that trip to Europe we’ve been promising ourselves for 12 years.
+We put off investing in our relationship the same way we put off preparing for retirement or scheduling our annual physical or booking that trip to Europe we’ve been promising ourselves for 12 years.

 That’s what Autopilot does.
 It keeps us slaves to the urgent.
 One day we’ll get around to the things that matter, just not today.